Art Van Furniture: Bankruptcy

 On March 5, 2020, Art Van announced the closure of all of its company-owned stores, and filed for Chapter 11 bankruptcy four days later.
 During the liquidation sale, a store in Warren, Michigan dealt with massive, unruly crowds, and was ordered by police to close early.
 The timing of the company's bankruptcy meant liquidation sales were cut short due to the COVID-19 pandemic, and the case was converted to Chapter 7 bankruptcy by April.

 Levin Furniture's stores were reacquired by former owner Robert Levin during bankruptcy proceedings, and were reopened under his ownership later in 2020.

 After the closure, THL initially reneged on its promise of severance pay, which led to former employees taking action and lobbying THL investors to force the company to create a 'Hardship Fund' for former employees.

 Loves Furniture & Mattresses

-In May 2020, 24 Art Van stores and three Wolf stores were acquired by Texas-based private equity firm U.S. Assets, and reopened later that year under the name Loves Furniture & Mattresses.
+In May 2020, 24 Art Van stores and three Wolf stores were acquired by Texas-based private equity firm U.S. Assets, and reopened later that year under the name Loves Furniture & Mattresses, named after U.S. Assets founder and CEO Jeff Love.

 In December 2020, Loves announced the closure of 13 locations, and sold three Pennsylvania stores to Levin Furniture.
 By January 2021, Loves had filed for Chapter 11 bankruptcy, and announced that all of its stores would close permanently.
 The last Loves stores closed on July 27, 2021.

 Most former Art Van and Loves locations are now occupied by other furniture retailers.
 Gardner-White, the chain's largest competitor in Metro Detroit, acquired Art Van's former headquarters, plus the flagship store in Canton.
 Many others became Value City Furniture stores, allowing that chain to expand their presence in the Detroit area.